Saturable absorption in defect-rich diamond nanophotonics: Saturable absorption

 In a cavity, the energy loss rate due to linear absorption by defects in the material is proportional to the absorption coefficient, $\alpha$\,\cite{Saleh2019}:

 where $ v_{\text{g}}$ and $ n_{\text{g}}$ are respectively the group velocity and group index of the mode, and the approximation holds in regions of low dispersion.
 The group index can be retrieved from simulations, and can be used to convert the measured temporal energy loss rates into a material-dependent absorption coefficient, $\alpha$.
-In turn, the absorption coefficient is proportional to the absorption cross-section at frequency $\omega$ of a single absorber $\sigma_{\omega}$, the density of absorbers $M$, and the intensity-dependent fractional ground state population density of the absorbers, $m_{0}$\,\cite{Boyd2008}:
+In turn, the absorption coefficient is proportional to the absorption cross-section at frequency $\omega$ of a single absorber, $\sigma_{\omega}$, the density of absorbers, $M$, and the intensity-dependent fractional ground state population density of the absorbers, $m_{0}$\,\cite{Boyd2008}:

-To determine the intensity-dependent absorption of the defect, we model it as a two-level-system, whose energy levels are separated by $E = \hbar\omega$ ($\lambda = 2\pi c/\omega \approx 1358\,$nm and $c$ is the speed of light in vacuum).
-Off-resonant phonon-assisted absorption of photons with energy greater than $\hbar\omega$ can incoherently excite the ground state population $m_0$ to the excited state population $m_1$, and is described by the following rate equations\,\cite{Rao:2022}:
+To determine the intensity-dependent absorption of the defect, we model it as a two-level-system, whose energy levels are separated by $E = \hbar\Omega$.
+Off-resonant phonon-assisted absorption of photons with energy greater than $\hbar\Omega$ can incoherently excite the ground state population $m_0$ to the excited state population $m_1$, and is described by the following rate equations\,\cite{Rao:2022}:

 where $\tau$ is the lifetime of the excited state, $\sigma_{\omega}$ is the absorption cross-section at frequency $\omega$, and $\langle I\rangle$ is the average intensity inside the diamond cavity at resonance.
 Given population conservation ($m_0 + m_1 = 1$) in conjunction with \Cref{eq:ratem0,eq:ratem1}, the steady-state fractional population density of each state can be expressed as